AusClimateService/npcp/README.md

 Phase 1 of the intercomparison will focus on daily timescale `tasmax`, `tasmin` and `pr` data on the `NPCP-20i` grid.

-The four tasks for this phase are as follows:
+For each variable there are 5 tasks to complete.

+For the downscaled data based on ACCESS-ESM1-5 the tasks are:
+- **Task 1 (Historical)**: Produce bias corrected data for the 1980-2019 period, using 1980-2019 as a training period.
-1. **Historical:** Produce bias corrected data for the 2000-2019 period, using 1980-1999 as a training period.
+- **Task 2 (Projection)**: Produce bias corrected data for the 2060-2099 period, using 1980-2019 as a training period.
-2. **Projection:** Produce bias corrected data for the 2080-2099 period, using 1980-1999 as a training period.
+- **Task 3 (Cross validation)**: Produce bias corrected data for the 1990-2019 period, using 1960-1989 as a training period.

+For the downscaled data based on ERA5 the tasks are:
-3. **Cross validation:** Produce bias corrected data for even years from 1980-2019 (i.e. every second year), using odd years from 1980-2019 as training data.
+- **Task 4 (Historical)**: Produce bias corrected data for the 1980-2019 period, using 1980-2019 as a training period.
+- **Task 5 (Cross validation)**: Produce bias corrected data for the 2000-2019 period, using 1980-1999 as a training period.

-4. **Documentation:** Submit a pull request to this repo to add a summary of how your bias correction method works and the details/location of code used to implement it to the [methods](https://github.com/AusClimateService/npcp/tree/master/methods) subdirectory.
+An additional **documentation** task involves submitting a pull request to this repo to add a summary of how your bias correction method works and the details/location of code used to implement it to the [methods](https://github.com/AusClimateService/npcp/tree/master/methods) subdirectory.

 The training data for each variable is the AGCD data archived at `/g/data/ia39/npcp/data/` following the data reference syntax described above.